 The National Institute on Deafness and Other Communication Disorders (NIDCD) congratulates the NIDCD scientist and grantees who received the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE).
-Award recipients were Catherine Weisz, Ph.D., NIDCD Intramural Research Program; Jeremy Greenlee, M.D., Iowa University; and Daniel Llano, M.D., Ph.D., University of Illinois at Urbana-Champaign.
+Award recipients who were nominated by the National Institutes of Health were Catherine Weisz, Ph.D., NIDCD Intramural Research Program; Jeremy Greenlee, M.D., Iowa University; and Daniel Llano, M.D., Ph.D., University of Illinois at Urbana-Champaign.

 Below is an overview of the careers of these outstanding investigators.